Stock market today: Asian markets are mostly lower as oil prices push higher

 Coming off the Labor Day holiday in the U.S., investors have few economic reports to look forward to this week, while the latest round of corporate earnings is essentially finished.

-The S&P/ASX 200 in Australia slipped 0.6% to 7,273.30 as the government reported the economy grew at a 2.3% annual pace in the last quarter.
+The S&P/ASX 200 in Australia slipped 0.8% to 7,257.70 as the government reported the economy grew at a 2.3% annual pace in the last quarter.
 In quarterly terms, it expanded a modest 0.2%.
-The figures were in line with expectations.
+The figures were better than expected.

 On Tuesday, the S&P 500 fell 0.4%, to 4,496.83, while the Dow Jones Industrial Average declined 0.6% to 34,641.97.
 The Nasdaq slipped 0.1% to 14,020.95, while the Russell 2000 slid 2.1% to 1,880.45.